API-App/APII/README.md

 ### App Evaluation
 - **Category:** Productivity
 - **Mobile:** This app provides a streamlined mobile version of the [public API API](https://api.publicapis.org/).
-- **Story:** Developers will use this app to find insperation for projects, and discorver intersting APIs.
+- **Story:** Developers will use this app to find inspiration for projects, and discorver intersting APIs.
 - **Market:** This API is targeted at programers who intend to work on personnal projects.
 - **Habit:** This app would be used infrequently to help find new project ideas or useful APIs.
 - **Scope:** Provide a streamlined interface for finding APIs to facilitate productive development.
-Potentaly providing a platform for people to discuss APIs.
+Potentially providing a platform for people to discuss APIs.

 ## Product Spec
 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

 * Show list of APIs
 * Sort APIs by catagory
 * Detail view for APIs